psychemedia/middle-english-romances/sir-orfeo.md

 When he was into the roche ygo,
 Wele thre myle, and fume dele mo.
 He cam to a feyr contray.
-Was as bryght as ony day ;
+Was as bryght as ony day;
 Feyr palys, and alle grene,
 Hille ne dale was nought fene.
 Amyd the launde a castel he fye,
 Noble and ryche, ryght wonder hie.
 And al the overyft walle
-Schene as doth the cryftal ;
+Schene as doth the cryftal;
 Fayr tours ther wer aboute,
-Gayly fet with perles ftoute ;
+Gayly fet with perles ftoute;
 The utmeft that ftode on the dyche
-Was of golde and felver ryche ;
+Was of golde and felver ryche;
 The fronte that was amyd all
-Was of dyvers metalle ;
+Was of dyvers metalle;
 Within were wyde wonys,
 Of golde, felver, and precious ftones,
 Feyr pilers theron wer dyght